Press/News

 Woodworm identification advice from the woodworm specialists

-June 12, 2009
+12 June 2009

 Meet “The Expert” – This man of mystery is an experienced consultant with a wealth of knowledge to share.
 In this article we look briefly at the different kinds of woodworm found in the UK and look at the different characteristics of them.

 The term ‘woodworm’ is a generic term which covers attack by any wood boring insect.
-In the UK there are a number of wood boring insects which can infect timbers in properties.
+In the UK there are a number of wood-boring insects which can infect timbers in properties.
 However, others which attack trees and logs in forests and woodlands cannot infest or survive in seasoned timber but in such cases the ‘pre-attacked’ timber can be incorporated into buildings where it will present no problem as the infestation is no longer present.

 Set out below are some details of wood boring insects which are most commonly encountered attacking seasoned timber in buildings and which, depending on their state, may need treatment.